What Is Effective Labor Rate And How Do You Calculate It?

 All parties benefit from this kind of optimization.
 The service department gets better profitability from its offerings, the dealership as a whole takes on more revenue and the customer receives reliable assistance at a price calculated to be fair.

-Get your personalized plan from JM&A Group, infused with Dynatron technology, and see just how far your service department can go.
+Get your personalized plan from JM&A Group, and see just how far your service department can go.